Last Updated on August 31, 2022 by Dave Farquhar

 He was certainly one of the greatest players of the early and 80s.
 He’s also one of Atlanta’s greatest players, and they retired his number while he was still playing.
 Since similar overlooked players like Andre Dawson and Jim Rice are starting to get in, it wouldn’t surprise me if Murphy got in too.

-While Murphy’s case isn’t as strong as Jackson or Carter, his case is pretty close to Dawson, Rice, and Ted Simmons.
+While Murphy’s case isn’t as strong as Jackson or Carter, his case is pretty close to Dawson, Rice, and Ted Simmons, and Dave Parker.
 And while he never saved a child’s life like Jim Rice famously did in 1982, he was an excellent role model.
 Murphy never had the opportunity, and he’s the kind of person who wouldn’t want heroism at the expense of someone else’s pain, but there’s no doubt he would have done the same thing.
 He was always considered a good role model, keeping things on the up and up, living out his religion without being preachy about it.
 There was no shortage of scandal in baseball during Murphy’s career.
 The mid 80s were marred with cocaine scandals, then when that was over there were the PEDs and Pete Rose’s gambling.
 Then there was wholesome Dale Murphy.
 He didn’t smoke or drink alcohol and won virtually every humanitarian related award in existence during his playing career.
 You rarely even saw him argue with an umpire, even if the ump blew the call.

 Being a good citizen doesn’t put a mediocre baseball player in the Hall, but should it be enough to get a borderline case like Murphy over the line?
 Some would argue yes.
 I don’t get a vote, but I’d vote for him if I could.